JasonYapzx/SafeSG/README.md

 ### Step 6: Running Your Application

 Ensure that Ollama is running locally before starting your application.
 You can start your application by running

 ```
 npm start
 ```

 This will start the backend and run your application, allowing it to interact with Ollama.

+### Step 7: Ensure all 3 of your frontend, backend and LLM is running.

+Make sure that all three components - frontend, backend, and Language Model (LLM) - are set up and running properly to ensure the app functions as intended.
+With everything in place, you'll never have to worry about getting scammed again.
+Have fun!

 ## Usage